MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-improve-hologram-precision.md

 This article describes several things that you can do to improve positional precision of holograms in Microsoft Dynamics 365 Guides.

 > [!IMPORTANT]
-> In addition to the suggestions in this article, make sure to also review the following articles:
+> In addition to the suggestions in this article, make sure to review the following articles:
 >
 > - [Anchor types/placement and their effect on positional precision of holograms](pc-app-anchor-types-placement-precision.md)
 > - [Best practices for QR code anchors](pc-app-anchor-qr-best-practices.md)